uw-dims/dims-finalreport/docs/source/introduction.rst

 the errors and omissions decrease.
 Finding and procuring the talent necessary to operate at the highest level, however, is neither easy, fast, nor cheap.

-This all begs the question, "What can our organization do bring the capabilities of multiple open source products into a functioning whole with the least amount of pain and best operating security outcome?"
+This all raises the question, "What can our organization do bring the capabilities of multiple open source products into a functioning whole with the least amount of pain and best operating security outcome?"